Qubit spin ice

-To probe equilibrium properties of the artificial ice system we strobe the transverse field in a repeated relaxation protocol \cite{King2019}, starting from a randomly generated classical spin state.
-We simultaneously turn on both quantum ($\Gamma\approx J_{\text{MAX}}/3$) and thermal ($T =\SI{10}{\milli K} \approx J_{\text{MAX}}/12$) fluctuations for a pause time of $\SI{512}{\micro s}$, then turn them off rapidly and read out a projected classical spin state.
-A single programming of the chip repeats this on/off cycle of fluctuations 128 times, reading out a classical spin state each time.
-We perform experiments with $J$ on an interval from $J_{\text{MAX}}/32$ to $J_{\text{MAX}}$; see the Supplementary Materials for more details.
+To probe equilibrium properties in these cases we strobe the transverse field in a repeated relaxation protocol \cite{King2019}, starting from a randomly generated classical spin state.
+We simultaneously turn on both quantum ($\Gamma\approx J_{\mathrm{MAX}}/3$) and thermal ($T =10 mK \approx J_{\mathrm{MAX}}/12$) fluctuations for an exposure time of $256\ \mu s$, then turn them off rapidly and read out a projected classical spin state.
+A single programming of the chip repeats this on/off cycle of fluctuations 128 times, producing a chain of 128 classical spin states---each is in or near the ground state manifold of the classical Ising Hamiltonian.
+We perform many repeated experiments with $J$ ranging from $J_{\mathrm{MAX}}/32$ to $J_{\mathrm{MAX}}$.
+Classical spin states for the Ising model depicted in Fig.~1D are read from the QA, then converted to states for the checkerboard Ising model (Fig.~1C), which in turn are converted to dipole configurations (Fig.~1B, Fig.~3).
+See \cite{sm} Fig.~S7 for an example.

-Fig.~\ref{fig:2} shows the results of this measurement for the ice system at different energy scales $J$ for the three cases: degenerate, Type-I ground state, and Type-II ground state.
-A larger coupling $J$ leads to ensembles closer to the predicted ground state, with decreasing density of monopole excitations.
-At the degeneracy point $J_{||}=J_{\perp}$ the relative occurrences of Type-I and Type-II very closely match those expected in the monopole-free six-vertex model.
-From the above, the coupling at the crossover to the ice manifold can be estimated to be $J_{\text{ice}}\simeq J_{\text{MAX}}/12$ and thus the data points $J/J_{\text{MAX}}=1/16,1/8$ sit near the crossover, where monopoles become sparse.
-Thus even our weakest coupling ($J/J_{\text{MAX}}=1/32$) does not yield a random configuration.
+Figure~2 shows the results of this measurement for the $14\times 14$ ice system at different energy scales $J$ for the three cases $J_\perp = J_\parallel$, $J_\perp > J_\parallel$, and $J_\perp < J_\parallel$.
+The first column shows the relative frequency of vertex types throughout the lattice; the other columns show the spin structure factor, including pinch-point detail, computed from average spatial correlations \cite{sm}.
+A larger coupling $J$ leads to ensembles closer to the predicted ground states, with monopole excitations appearing only rarely.
+At the degeneracy point $J_\parallel=J_{\perp}$ the relative occurrences of Type-I and Type-II at high $J$ very closely match those expected in the monopole-free degenerate ground state of spin ice, described by the six-vertex model~\cite{lieb1967residual}.
+From the above, the coupling at the crossover to the ice manifold can be estimated to be $J_{\mathrm{ice}}\simeq J_{\mathrm{MAX}}/12$ and thus the data points $J/J_{\mathrm{MAX}}=1/16,1/8$ sit near the crossover, where monopoles become sparse.